-There is the automatic press dot gain compensation curve, this can be either a screen-based dot gain compensation curve or a dot gain compensation strategy, stored in egScreen:autoplateDGCreq.

-This automatic curve is resolved to a single dot gain compensation curve during the RIP process, based on ink and screen properties and also on whether the data being ripped is continuous tone or linework.
-The names of these single curves used for linework and contone can be found in the egScreen:autoplateDGCLW and egScreen:autoplateDGCCT properties.
+• The automatic press dot gain compensation curve.
+This can be either a single curve (name stored in the property egScreen:singlepressDGC) or a dot gain compensation strategy (name stored in egScreen:autoplateDGCreq).
+This automatic curve is resolved to a single dot gain compensation curve during the RIP process, based on ink and screen properties and also on whether the data being RIP'ed is continuous tone or linework.
+The names of these single curves used for linework and contone can be found in the properties egScreen:autoplateDGCLW and egScreen:autoplateDGCCT.